Serengeti National Park, Tanzania

 Predators and Herbivores

 The Serengeti is home to the Big Five—lion, leopard, elephant, rhinoceros, and buffalo—along with cheetahs, hyenas, hippopotamuses, and giraffes.
 The central Seronera Valley is particularly famous for predator sightings, where lions and leopards roam the kopjes.
-Elephants traverse the woodlands, while buffalo and giraffe can be seen grazing in the open savannah.
+Elephants traverse the woodlands, while buffalo and giraffes can be seen grazing in the open savannah.

 In addition to the large mammals, the Serengeti boasts over 500 species of birds, including the martial eagle, secretary bird, and the Kori bustard.